 The survey also found that for some service members their economic situation has not improved with 28% who are now more worried than they were 12 months ago about how their financial situation will affect their future in the military.

-A majority or 55% believe they are ill-prepared to cope with an emergency financially, the survey said.
+A majority or 55% believe they are ill-prepared to cope with an emergency financially, the survey said."NFCC member agencies can assist military personnel through the Sharpen Your Financial Focus program which includes a dedicated military-specific component," she said.

 When compared to that of their civilian counterparts, the mobile nature of the military lifestyle creates an extra financial challenge for those that serve, said J.J.
 Montanaro, a financial planner for USAA, the San Antonio-based financial institution.